MRU-CSIS-2503-202101-001/course-resources/target-skills.md

 - [ ] implement a Comparator in its own class?
 - [ ] implement a Comparator inline via an anonymous class?
 - [ ] implement a Comparator inline via a simple lambda?
+- [ ] use a Comparator to solve a problem?

 #### general